mamoniem/UnrealEditorPythonScripts/README.md

 ## Aimation ##

 - **[CleanNotifiesFromAnimations.py](https://github.com/mamoniem/UnrealEditorPythonScripts/blob/master/Animation/CleanNotifiesFromAnimations.py)** Run on a selected single or multiple animation file(s) in order to clean up the selected file(s) from any animation notifies.
+- **[SetAllAnimNotifyProperty.py](https://github.com/mamoniem/UnrealEditorPythonScripts/blob/master/Animation/SetAllAnimNotifyProperty.py)** Run on a selected single or multiple animation file(s) in order set some values for all the animation notifies exists in the selected animations (notify name, notify color, notify trigger settings,...etc.).
+NOTE that the later part of the scrip (color fetch & change) won't work with the custom notifies (the ones that call a function/Event), as those notifies are meant to have fixed color by design.

 ## Assets ##